 Explore the Civil Rights Movement with your students on a field trip to the Mississippi Civil Rights Museum.
 Trace the history of the Movement, learn the names of everyday heroes, and hear the stories of those who took a courageous stand for justice and equality.

-Use the Mississippi Department of Archives and History Digital Archives to bring the stories of the Civil Rights Movement into your classroom.
+Use the Mississippi Department of Archives and History's Digital Archives to bring the stories of the Civil Rights Movement into your classroom.
 Search the Sovereignty Commission Online for primary source documents and browse Civil Rights-era images in the Moncrief Photograph Collection.

 As Mississippi’s Largest Classroom, the Mississippi Civil Rights Museum and the Museum of Mississippi History will offer special programs for students and professional development opportunities for educators.
 Learn more about professional development opportunities and Mississippi History Day.